Skip to content

 micrograph_path: /some/path/to/micrograph.mrc

-Note the reference template should be simulated under the same conditions as the experimental micrograph (e.g. total exposure).
+The reference template should be simulated under the same conditions as the experimental micrograph (pixel size, cumulative electron exposure, etc.).
 A 3D volume can be simulated from a PDB structure using the TeamTomo ttsim3d Python package.

 Output result files